Home

 • "He that is our God is the God of salvation; and unto GOD the Lord belong the issues from death."

-This was the God of salvation, and besides Him there is no other Saviour (Isaiah 43:11; Hosea 13:4).
-God Himself has to be the deliverer because man cannot deliver himself.
-So when anyone comes to true belief in Christ, they should recognize that whatever the method or avenue of our coming to Christ, it was only by the Grace (unmerited favor) of God.
-It was not because of any inherent goodness, morality or virtue that we possess in ourselves, it was by the virtue of Christ Alone who came to tabernacle within us.
-Coming to true faith and belief is in coming to the realization that we are all sinners who are as spiritually dead in trespass and sin as Lazarus was physically dead.
-He lay decaying in the grave with no ability to rise up on his own, and yet he did rise up.
-By power of Christ Alone was he given the life and thus the ability to rise up.
-In like manner, we have transgressed the laws of God and are as spiritually dead and helpless as Lazarus.
-We all sin, and not one of our alleged good works will free us from accountability to God's laws for these actions.
-We should inherently know that we all deserve God's wrath of judgment for our transgressions.
-And in knowing our sinful selves we should know that it is merciful God "alone" who can deliver us from ourselves.
-When we are truly blessed with His Holy Spirit to understand this, it will bring a true humility before God.
-For only when we understand our total unworthiness, will we really understand the "Graceful" nature, love and precious treasure of true salvation.
+She understood Christ was the God of salvation, and besides Him, there is no other Savior (Hosea 13:4).
+Indeed, God Himself had to be the Deliverer, because no mere man could ever save us from death.
+Thus, when anyone comes to true belief in Christ, they should recognize that whatever the method or avenue of our coming to Him, it was only by the Grace (unmerited favor) of God that we did.
+It was not because of any inherent goodness, special morality or resident virtue that we possess in ourselves.
+On the contrary, it was by the goodness of God, His Holiness and the virtue of Christ alone.
+It was by unmerited favor that He came to grace us by tabernacling within us.
+Coming to true belief and faith, is indeed coming to this great realization.
+It is manifested in coming to understand that we are all sinners who are as spiritually dead, even as Lazarus was physically dead.
+A man who, for all his muscle and will, still lay decaying in the grave with no ability to rise up on his own.
+Yet ultimately, he did rise up.
+By power of Christ alone he was given new life and endowed with the power to rise up.
+In like manner, we have transgressed the laws of God and are spiritually dead.
+In our spiritual condition we are just as lost and helpless as Lazarus was in his physical condition.
+We all sin, and not one of our (alleged) righteous works will free us from accountability to God's laws against these sins.
+We should inherently know that we all deserve God's wrath for all our trespasses.
+In that knowledge of our sinful nature, we should also understand that it is only merciful God alone who can deliver us from ourselves.
+As a result, we can feel sorry for ourselves, or we can ask that we might receive.
+When we are truly blessed with His Holy Spirit to be honest with ourselves in coming to understand this, it will bring a true reverence and humility before God.
+For only when we understand our total unworthiness, will we really begin to understand and appreciate the real Grace of God, versus imagined grace of God.
+It is in this humility that we find the love and precious treasure of faith in the true salvation in Christ alone.

 Proverbs 22:4